threefoldfoundation/info_sdk/src/1_architecture/architecture_storage.md

 ![](./img/classic_storage.png)

-#### ThreeFold Space Algorithm (dispersed storage)
+#### Threefold Space Algorithm (dispersed storage)

 Today we produce more data than ever before (in the last two years we produced more data than in the history of mankind, and this is accelerating exponentially).
-We cannot continue to make full copies of data to make sure it is stored reliably.
+We could not continue to make full copies of data to make sure it is stored reliably.
 This will simply not scale.
 We need to move from securing the whole dataset to securing all the objects that make up a dataset.

 Dispersed storage is using space technology to store data(fragments) over multiple devices (physical storage devices in 3Nodes).
 The solution does not distribute and store parts of an object (file, photo, movie etc.) but describes the part of an object.
 This can be visualized by thinking of it as equations.